 They kept the campaign running, and it turned out to be hugely succesful.
 That would have never happened if they backed down under pressure from people who disagreed with their campaign.

 Debates on social issues are inherently passionate.
 That’s why, when you build a campaign around an issue, or if you’re taking a stand on something, it’s a good idea to use emotion to drive your message.
-Anything that you put out should not only reflect the values of your brand, your personality, and your stance on issues, but should also show that it’s authentic and straight from the heart—not a robotic response due to pressure from outside forces.
+Anything that you put out should not only reflect the values of your brand, your personality, and your stance on issues but should also show that it’s authentic and straight from the heart—not a robotic response due to pressure from outside forces.

 Once you choose your stance on the issue, it’s a good idea to think of the emotional drivers for your content.
-In the immigration ban example that we already saw, Lyft used anger and honor, and spun it as a story of them defending their constitution and standing for what’s right.
+In the immigration ban example that we already saw, Lyft used anger and honor and spun it as a story of them defending their constitution and standing for what’s right.
 Airbnb approached the same issue, but with a different emotional driver.
 They used sympathy, and their hashtag “#WeAccept” became extremely popular.

-Emotions in general are powerful tools to use in your campaigns, so it’s a good idea to choose the right one, and then work on delivering it properly.
+Emotions, in general, are powerful tools to use in your campaigns, so it’s a good idea to choose the right one, and then work on delivering it properly.

 It’s important to remember that there are no hard-and-fast rules for taking stands on issues—we’ve merely shared what we think are the most useful things to keep in mind in these situations.
 Consumers nowadays don’t buy just your products; they want to feel connected with your brand.
 They buy into your personality and beliefs.
-So it’s a good idea to speak up, lest a competitor take advantage of the situation.
+So it’s a good idea to speak up, lest a competitor takes advantage of the situation.

 Think we missed anything, or have any questions?
 Feel free to leave a comment below, and we’ll be sure to get in touch with you!